 Follow-up treatment may include regular physical exams, medical exams, or both.
 The doctor will want to track the recovery of the patients for months or years to come.
 Frequency of additional treatment types of tests necessary depends on several factors.
 It can be the initial size and type of treatment for Hodgkin’s lymphoma.
 Tests like CT scans and PET-CT scans at the end of the treatment can ensure that the body is cancer-free.
 However, studies have shown that routine follow-up, also called “observational imaging”, is usually not necessary and can be necessary if there are signs or symptoms of recurrence of lymphoma.
 The doctor should say if the patient needs to repeat tests such as a CT scan and PET-CT scan and how often the patient should have a physical exam.

 People with Hodgkin’s lymphoma should get the flu vaccine every year.
-Some survivors may require to get a pneumonia vaccine every 5 to 7 years.
+Some survivors may require getting a pneumonia vaccine every 5 to 7 years.

 Cancer rehabilitation can mean a wide range of services such as physical therapy, occupational counselling, pain relief, diet planning and/or emotional counselling.
 Rehabilitation helps people regain control of many aspects of life and remain as independent and productive as possible1.